Fundeluk/nswi041-exams/seminar-work.md

 6. The system places the student in the waiting queue.

 **Potential Issues:**
-- In step 1, the student encounters difficulty logging into the system.
+- In step 1, the student encounters difficulty logging into the system and the error occurs on the screen.
-- In step 4, no exams are available for enrollment.
+- In step 4, no exams are available for enrollment, so the student will need to come back to the system and check the exams again.
-- In step 6, the deadline for enrolling in the exam has passed.
+- In step 6, the deadline for enrolling in the exam has passed the student is barred from registering for the exam.
 - In step 6, the exam's capacity is not full, so the system automatically enrolls the student.
-- In step 6, the student cannot enroll in the waiting queue due to unfulfilled exam requirements.
+- In step 6, the student cannot enroll in the waiting queue due to unfulfilled exam requirements and the system will notify the student about it.

 **Preconditions:**
 - The selected exam has reached full capacity.